There are two things information security consultants are all-too-familiar with seeing:

 - Who are the prime points of contact (internally and externally) should a breach occur?

-- What is the communication plan to customers should a breach occur?
+- What is the communication plan to customers, should a breach occur?

-Like with many things in life, when you fail to plan, plan to fail.
+As with many things in life, when you fail to plan, plan to fail.
 If your company experiences data loss, your recovery and containment activities speak volumes to customers and internal stakeholders.

 Information security isn’t a project with finite beginning and end dates.
 Solidify and streamline your policy, communicate it to all employees, and consistently review and test it to ensure your entire organization is keeping up with emerging threats.